Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Some would regard *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.

+Compare to hash functions which silently revolutionalized the IT world.

 ## Appendix.
-AI booms before
+AI tides before

-Grunting "again"<sup>😾</sup> obliges me to recall a few AI tides, impromptu and without wiki.
+Grunting "again"<sup>😾</sup> obliges me to recall a few AI booms, impromptu and without wiki.
 I'd skip old fiction and the times when man humanized mechanical breakthroughs, and resume on the digital era.

 ### 1950s